-- a) The commissioner may prosecute an action in any court of competent jurisdiction to enforce any order made by them pursuant to any provision of this code. - b) If the commissioner has cause to believe that any person has violated any penal provision of this code or other laws relating to insurance, they shall certify the facts of the violation to the public prosecutor of the jurisdiction in which the offense was committed. - c) If the commissioner has cause to believe that any person is violating or is about to violate any provision of this code or any regulation or order of the commissioner, they may: - i.
-Issue a cease-and-desist order; and/or
+- a) The commissioner may prosecute an action in any court of competent jurisdiction to enforce any order made by him or her pursuant to any provision of this code. - b) If the commissioner has cause to believe that any person has violated any penal provision of this code or of other laws relating to insurance he or she shall certify the facts of the violation to the public prosecutor of the jurisdiction in which the offense was committed. - c) If the commissioner has cause to believe that any person is violating or is about to violate any provision of this code or any regulation or order of the commissioner, he or she may: - i.
+Issue a cease and desist order; and/or - ii.
+Bring an action in any court of competent jurisdiction to enjoin the person from continuing the violation or doing any action in furtherance thereof. - d) The attorney general and the several prosecuting attorneys throughout the state shall prosecute or defend all proceedings brought pursuant to the provisions of this code when requested by the commissioner. - e) SHIBA The OIC offers assistance statewide to consumers regarding health care insurance and health care access through its statewide health insurance benefits advisors (SHIBA) program.
+Volunteers are trained by OIC employees to provide counseling, education, and other assistance to residents of Washington.